unbit/uwsgi-docs/Symcall.rst

    gcc -fPIC -shared -o mysym.so `uwsgi --cflags` mysym.c

-you now have the mysym.so library ready to be load in uWSGI
+you now have the mysym.so library ready to be loaded in uWSGI

 Final step: map the symcall plugin to the ``mysym_function`` symbol
 *******************************************************************